 Classical and perfumed.

 Long-lived, fragrant Riesling.
-Often floral on the nose, with wonderful body, structure and precision.
+Often floral or evocative of perfume on the nose (some commentators talk of blackcurrant leaf), with wonderful body, structure and precision.

 The Rhine takes a sharp turn west at Mainz before turning north again at Rudesheim.
 The south-facing slope on the north bank between the two is the Rheingau, thick with castles, convents and vineyards.
 This is the classical home of Riesling with evocative names like Steinberg, Marcobrunn, Johannisberg, Hochheim.
 Hochheim was Queen Victoria’s favourite wine – and where the word “Hock” comes from, back when German wines were the most expensive in the world.